OpenEvalProject/evals/manuscripts/elife-66277/v3/manuscript.md

 To determine the wild-type or mutant allele frequency in each sample, we first confirmed the presence of the allele by only retaining values where the threshold cycle (Ct) of the sample was less than the no-template control by at least three cycles.
 Next, we subtracted the ΔRn of the samples from the background ΔRn of the no-template negative control.
 We subsequently normalized the fluorescence to 100% using the positive control plasmids to obtain the percentage of the wild-type and mutant alleles for each sample.
 The final percentage of the mutant allele was defined as the average of these two values: the normalized percentage of the mutant allele, and 100% minus the normalized percentage of the wild-type allele.

-## eGFP-based fitness assays
+### eGFP-based fitness assays

 Fitness assays with Dd2, RF7C580Y, and Cam3.IIC580Y K13, fd, or mdr2 edited parasite lines were performed using mixed culture competition assays with an eGFP+ Dd2 reporter line (Ross et al., 2018).
 This reporter line uses a calmodulin (cam) promoter sequence to express high levels of GFP and includes hdhfr and blasticidin S-deaminase expression cassettes.
 This line was earlier reported to have a reduced growth rate relative to parental non-recombinant Dd2, presumably at least in part because of its high levels of GFP expression (Ross et al., 2018; Dhingra et al., 2019).
 With our Dd2 parasites, K13 edited lines were co-cultured in 1:1 ratios with the reporter line.
 This ratio was adjusted to 10:1 or 100:1 for fd edited RF7C580Y and mdr2 edited Cam3.IIC580Y parasites relative to the eGFP line, given the slower rate of growth with RF7 and Cam3.II parasites.
 Fitness assays were initiated with tightly synchronized trophozoites in 96-well plates with 200 μL culture volumes.
 Percentages of eGFP+ parasites were monitored by flow cytometry every two days over a period of 20 days (10 generations).
 Flow cytometry was performed as written above, except that only 100 nM MitoTracker DeepRed staining was used to detect total parasitemias, since SYBR Green and eGFP fluoresce in the same channel.

-## Fitness costs
+### Fitness costs

+The fitness cost associated with a line expressing a given K13 mutation was calculated relative to its isogenic wild-type counterpart using the following equation:

+$$
+P'=P((1-x)^{n})
+$$

-The fitness cost associated with a line expressing a given K13 mutation was calculated relative to its isogenic wild-type counterpart using the following equation:P'=P((1-x)n)where P’ is equal to the parasitemia at the assay endpoint, P is equal to the parasitemia on day 0, n is equal to the number of generations from the assay start to finish, and x is equal to the fitness cost.
+where P’ is equal to the parasitemia at the assay endpoint, P is equal to the parasitemia on day 0, n is equal to the number of generations from the assay start to finish, and x is equal to the fitness cost.
 This equation assumes 100% growth for the wild-type comparator line.
 For qPCR and GFP-based fitness assays, days 36 and 20 were set as the assay endpoints, resulting in the number of parasite generations (n) being set to 18 and 10, respectively.